ObsidianMinor/SteamStandardProject/docs/articles/SteamNetVsSteamKit.md

 appsHandler.Subscribe<SteamApps.LicenseListCallback>(OnLicenseReceive);
 ```

-In Steam.Net the handler system has been replaced with multicast delegates and all handlers have been removed and placed in SteamNetworkClient for easy access.
+In Steam.Net the handler system has been replaced with multicast delegates and all methods and properties exist in the SteamNetworkClient.
 ```csharp
 network.ReceivedLicenses += OnLicenseReceive;
 ```